mahebbar/MayaOnlineDocs/concepts.md

 ## Clusters

 On the Clusters page, you can view the list of clusters that you have already imported.
 You can also see the status of these clusters that is, if they are active or inactive.
-For more information about managing clusters, see
+For more information about managing clusters, see [Managing Clusters.](/importing-clusters.md)

-##

 ## Account